dstroot/skeleton/README.md

 Our build system compiles and minifies all assets and starts the app app using nodemon.
 Nodemon will restart node every time a server .js file changes.
 We also start a livereload server that will trigger a reload of your page in the browser when any client .js, .css, .jade or images change.

-To take advantage of the livereload functionality install Google Chrome and then using the chrome web store install the "LiveReload" extension.
+To take advantage of the livereload functionality install Google Chrome and then using the chrome web store install the [livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
 Click on the center dot to turn on the livereload capability after you start up via `gulp`.

 Now every time you make a change to a client component things will be recompiled and your browser will reload.
 Cool!